-

 Sanderson High School does not offer extra credit.
 Grades earned are a reflection of mastery of the content.
 Students will be afforded opportunities to demonstrate mastery through remediation and grade recovery.

-Sanderson High School follows WCPSS policy regarding final exam exemptions for students in 12th grade.
-The exam exemption policy is available here: Senior Exemptions
+Sanderson High School follows WCPSS policy regarding final exam exemptions The exam exemption policy is available here: Exam Exemptions